Court hand: History

 The hand took its name from the fact that it was particularly associated with formal records of the courts of Common Pleas and King's (or Queen's) Bench, although its use was not confined to them.
 In the 17th and 18th centuries the writing became increasingly stylised, to the point that it was virtually illegible to any reader unfamiliar with its conventions.
 The hand was banned from English law courts in 1731 by the Proceedings in Courts of Justice Act 1730, which required that, with effect from 25 March 1733, court proceedings "shall be written in such a common legible Hand and Character, as the Acts of Parliament are usually ingrossed in ... and not in any Hand commonly called Court Hand, and in Words at Length and not abbreviated".
 (Note: The 1731 Act did not apply to Welsh courts, but this omission was rectified shortly afterwards by the Courts in Wales and Chester Act 1732 (6 Geo.
-2. c.14)) Even in the 19th century, however, an ability to read court hand was considered useful for anyone who had to deal with old court records.
+2. c.14)) (The reference to engrossing of Acts of Parliament make it clear that English chancery hand was intended.)
+Even in the 19th century, however, an ability to read court hand was considered useful for anyone who had to deal with old court records.

+Letter forms

+Court hands refer to any of a number of scripts descended from Protogothic Semicursive over a period of some 500 years from the 12th to 18th centuries in use in English royal courts or law courts for record keeping.

+"It is noticeably upright and packed together with exaggeratedly long ascenders and descenders, the latter often and the former occasionally brought round in sweeping crescent shaped curves".

+Abecedarium of Scripts

+The table lists the characteristic letter forms of court hands throughout the 13th to 16th centuries.